-Elite raw powerlifter LS McClain, who competes in the 93 kg class, will be the first to admit he does some weird accessory work.
+Elite Raw powerlifter LS McClain will be the first to admit he does some weird accessory work.

-“I toss human beings,” said McClain who has set multiple national records and was a bronze medalist in last year’s International Powerlifting Federation’s (IPF) Worlds.
+“I toss human beings,” said McClain, a 93kg lifter who has set multiple national records and was a bronze medalist at International Powerlifting Federation’s (IPF) Worlds in 2015.
 “I have such an extensive cheerleading background, I’ll take two or three girls, toss them up in the air.

 For me, in terms of all the training I do, it helps with my explosiveness probably more than anything I could try to throw.
 It’s as unorthodox as it comes.
 I spend about an hour, an hour fifteen [minutes] on it.
 For me, I just try to think of what I can do with what I have.”